Queens Park contains significant cultural heritage values not only

 - how we can all improve our waterways

-The Conference Room is available for bookings of community activities, such as:
+The Conference Room is available for bookings of community activities, such as medium to large meetings,

+workshops and seminars.
 The facilities provided include: overhead projector, screen, lectern with microphone, tables and chairs.
-There are no cooking facilities available within the Conference Room, however, you may like to arrange catering with the Kiosk right next door.
+There are no cooking facilities available within the Conference Room, however, you may like to arrange catering with the kiosk right next door.

 |Queens Park Environmental Education Centre|